kindredgroup/puppet-forge-server/README.md

 run PuppetForgeServer::Server.new.build(backends, PuppetForgeServer::Utils::OptionParser.class_eval('@@DEFAULT_WEBUI_ROOT'))
 ```

-You can now connect to http://localhost and see the web interface, start using and adding modules in the same way as you would running it as a standalone.
+You can now connect to http://localhost and see the web interface, start using and adding modules in the same way as you would running as a Daemon.

 ## Web UI